localstack/docs/content/en/user-guide/aws/ec2/index.md

 ### Networking

-Currently all instances are behind a NAT network.
+All instances are assigned interfaces on the default Libvirt network.
-Instances can access the internet but are inaccessible from the host machine.
+This makes it possible to have host/instance as well as instance/instance network communication.

-It is possible to allow network access to the LocalStack container from within the virtualised instance.
+It is possible to allow network access to the LocalStack container from within the virtualized instance.
 This is done by configuring the Docker daemon to use the KVM network.
 Use the following configuration at `/etc/docker/daemon.json` on the host machine: